augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 12
-Create a function (mergeAndSortNumberArrays) which has infinite arguments and returns merged sorted number array.
-The arguments are a `Number` arrays, you do not have to check it.
+Create a function (mergeAndSortNumberArrays) which returns merged sorted number array

+* The function has infinite arguments
+* The arguments are a `Number` arrays, you do not have to check it
 * In the result, you have to merge every arrays together in another array and returns it sorted ascending
 * The function returns an empty array when it is called without the argument